Safest Teeth Whiteners

-If you can’t afford to pay for treatment right away, Candid also offers a payment plan.
-You will pay $399 up-front, and then $99/24 months.
-A Candid retainer costs $99 and includes free shipping.
+If you can’t afford to pay for treatment right away, your CandidPro provider might offer a payment plan.

 Clear aligners have been around for over 20 years.
 With advancements in digital cameras, teledentistry, and 3D printing, creating an aligner treatment plan is more effective and safe than ever.